-The qualitative component design is informed by Realistic Evaluation, an approach which is wellsuited for unpacking the causal web of factors that may affect a complex intervention such as waterbirth.
-We will seek to identify 'what works in which circumstances and for whom' in relation to waterbirth.
+The qualitative component design is informed by Realistic Evaluation, an approach which is wellsuited for unpacking the causal web of factors that may affect a complex intervention such as waterbirth29.
+We will seek to identify 'what works in which circumstances and for whom' in relation to increasing the facilitation of waterbirths by services and uptake of waterbirths by women.
 Stage one will focus on engaging with key senior professional stakeholders to hypothesise the generative mechanisms that explain how outcomes arise (i.e. the extent of pool use and waterbirth) and how these may be influenced by context.
 In stage two, these hypotheses will be tested in four case study sites, using the generative mechanisms and contextual factors identified in stage one to inform the development of interview and focus group schedules.
-Organisational case studies have been used to add a valuable qualitative component to other recent large-scale birth studies, for example within the Birthplace in England study.
-By exploring organisational culture, insights can be gained into the effect of context on professional practice and service user experiences.